 Australia is recognised as having one of the world’s most successful multicultural models for several reasons:

-- Bipartisan Political Support: Unlike many Western democracies, where immigration is highly divisive, Australia has maintained relatively bipartisan support for multiculturalism (though debates continue on specific policies).
+- Bipartisan Political Support: Unlike many Western democracies, where immigration is highly divisive, it has maintained relatively bipartisan support for multiculturalism (though debates continue on specific policies).

-- Comprehensive Settlement Services: Australia provides extensive support, including English language programs, employment assistance, and community resources for new arrivals.
+- Comprehensive Settlement Services: The country provides extensive support, including English language programs, employment assistance, and community resources for new arrivals.

-- Social Integration: While cultural communities cluster geographically, Australia has largely avoided isolated ethnic enclaves with limited integration seen in some European cities.
+- Social Integration: While cultural communities cluster geographically, it has largely avoided isolated ethnic enclaves with limited integration seen in some European cities.

 - High Public Acceptance: According to the Lowy Institute Poll, 90% of Australians view cultural diversity positively.